SkylineCommunications/Empower-User-Defined-APIs-Calculator-Exercise/README.md

 ### 2.2 Only allow GET request method

 Our API returns a response based on our request; we therefore only want the GET HTTP method to be used.
 Change the API script to make sure any request method other than GET gets a 405 status code returned with an appropriate error message.

+### 2.3 Use query parameters to pass the two numbers

+Instead of using the raw body and splitting it to get the two numbers, change the API script so it expects these to be passed via query parameters.
+The URL will then have "?a=125&b=250" which would result in 375 when called for the 'add' API.